- Published on

 — Ryan Dahl (@rough__sea) January 19, 2026

-Here's what I think about now:
+Here's what I spend my time thinking about these days:

 - Sequencing: I can build all these components – in what order do I arrange them for maximum leverage, each amplifying the next?

-- Human checkpoints: At which strategic points do I still interject, handroll, or vet?
+- Human checkpoints: at which strategic points do I still interject, handroll, or vet?

-- Formalization: What can become a procedure doc/skill to avoid friction next time?
+- Formalization: what can become a procedure doc/skill to avoid friction next time?

 Speaking as an employer: there is a place for SWEs who can herd agents and vouch for outcomes, for a long time to come.
-The leverage I can get is wild, but there's a real limit to how many agents I can safely run in parallel.
-Engineers who can think about these puzzles and take ownership of outcomes are absolutely worth their weight in gold to me — and likely to other employers too.
+The leverage I can get is wild, but there's a real limit to how many agents I can safely manage in parallel.
+Engineers who can think about these puzzles and take ownership of outcomes are absolutely worth their weight in gold to me – and likely to other employers too.